 Raises the Init event.

-When notified by this method, Web server controls must perform any initialization steps that are required in order to create and set up an instance.
-In this stage of the server control's life cycle, the control's view state has not yet been populated.
-Additionally, you cannot access other server controls when this method is called, regardless of whether it is a child or parent to this control.
+When notified by this method, Web server controls must perform any initialization steps that are required to create and set up an instance.
+In this stage of the server control's life cycle, the control's view state has yet to be populated.
+Additionally, you cannot access another server control when this method is called, regardless of whether it is a child or parent to this control.
 Other server controls are not guaranteed to be created and ready for access.